 A regulated power supply needs to be designed for low input and output noise.
 The noise of the power supply can be reduced by selecting the right capacitor for your power supply.
 The size of a capacitor depends upon the amount of current of the load.
 You may use multiple capacitors in parallel for that purpose.
-In this article, we will learn how to choose capacitor value to filter power supply noise and EMI filters on the input to the power supply.
+In this article, we will learn how to choose capacitor values to filter power supply noise and EMI filters on the input to the power supply.

 Choose Capacitor Value to Filter Power Supply

-To power up the small electronics circuits, you may need DC voltage.
+To power up the small electronic circuits, you may need DC voltage.
 While the whole distribution of power is in AC.
 Therefore, a power conversion from AC to DC is required.
 The process is called rectification and the circuit is called a rectifier.

-The rectifier consists of either full-wave or half-wave rectifier.
+The rectifier consists of either a full-wave or a half-wave rectifier.
 Every rectifier is made up of diodes.
 The output rectifier is pulsating DC (fluctuating DC) rather than pure DC.
 To purify the output of the rectifier a filter is needed.
 The filters can be formed from capacitors.
 An appropriate value of the capacitor is required for the suppression of the ripple voltage.

 Use the following formula to choose a capacitor value to filter supply noise.